Christian Annan: Hong Kong League XI

 On 18 July 2010, Annan was selected into Hong Kong League Selection against Birmingham City in the Hong Kong Stadium.
 He scored a goal in the match and was the MVP of the match.
 After the match, it was rumoured that the manager of Birmingham City Alex McLeish was interested in signing Annan.

 Hoi King

 On 20 August 2018, Annan was sent on loan to fellow HKPL side Hoi King.

 Rangers

 On 28 August 2019, Annan joined Rangers.

 He played 17 matches for Rangers during the 2019–20 season including league and cup games, before the HKPL was suspended from mid of March 2020 due to the COVID-19 pandemic.

 Tai Po

 In August 2021, Annan returned to Tai Po.

 International career

 On 12 February 2014, after residing in Hong Kong for more than 7 years, Annan was granted the HKSAR passport, making him eligible for the Hong Kong national football team.

-On 6 September 2014, Annan made his international debut for Hong Kong in the 2015 AFC Asian Cup qualifiers against Vietnam.

-Annan scored his first international goal for Hong Kong against Bhutan on 11 June 2015 in a 2018 FIFA World Cup qualifier.
+He made his international debut for Hong Kong in the 2015 AFC Asian Cup qualifiers against Vietnam on 5 March 2014.
+He scored his first international goal for Hong Kong against Bhutan on 11 June 2015 in a 2018 FIFA World Cup qualifier.